 If you are particularly short or tall, then you’ll want to make sure you’re getting the right assault bike for your needs.
 If at all possible, try out the one you’re considering before purchasing it.

-However, if you are of an average height, most of the options will work well for your needs.
+However, if you are of average height, most of the options will work well for your needs.

-The quality and features of the monitoring system varies widely.
+The quality and features of the monitoring system vary widely.
 Some offer heart rate, along with the standard watts, distance, time, calories, etc. Others are even simpler than that, while some offer downloadable workouts via USB and online connectivity.

 What you need really depends on you!
 Some just need a simple machine for a workout, while others want more stats for serious training.

-If you’re planning on using your air assault bike in an apartment for example, you’ll want to make sure that you get a quiet one.
+If you’re planning on using your air assault bike in an apartment, for example, you’ll want to make sure that you get a quiet one.
 Or, if you plan on watching TV while using it.

 However, if you’re just going hard and using it during a CrossFit WOD in your garage, then this won’t be a consideration.